truj/midica/README.md

 --soundfont=PATH      : Use the specified soundfont file.
 --import=PATH         : Import from the specified MidicaPL file.
 --import-midi=PATH    : Import from the specified MIDI file.
+--import-alda=PATH    : Import from the specified ALDA file by calling the
+                        alda program.
+(ALDA Needs to be installed.)
 --export-midi=PATH    : Export to the specified MIDI file.
 --export=PATH         : Export to the specified MidicaPL file. (*)
 --export-alda=PATH    : Export to the specified ALDA file. (*)